Underclothes and Small Kit Items

-This photo shows the length of the tails on the regulation shirt.
+The photo on the left shows the length of the tails on the regulation shirt.
 The mannequin also wears a plain white regulation pair of underdrawers and the sleeping cap.
-(See descriptions below)
+The photo on the right shows a man wearing the war-time style of flannel waist belt.
+See descriptions below.

 le Caleçon ("underdrawers"): cotton; either pin-striped or plain white.
 Each man is only issued one pair, though private purchases could be made.
 The prevailing notion was that the shirt, with its long tails, acted as the primary undergarment and was to be washed more frequently.
 (In cold weather, flannel cotton underdrawers were issued.)

 les Bretelles ("suspenders"): Cotton thread; white with a border on each edge of a "sharp color" (e.g. pink).
 These were comprised of two separate braces reinforced at each end by a piece of leather where a button-hole was located.
 The length was adjusted by way of a metal crimp.
 (See image above) Soldiers often replaced these with the more advantageous single-piece civilian models also of cotton.

 Left: regulation set of braces.
 Center and right: two different pairs of civilian model suspenders.